CarsonTSmith/Grackle/README.md

 After the project is built the resulting binary executable can be found in /Grackle/bin

 Then you can start the server by running the executable.
 By default it will listen on port 42125.

+# Basics of what Grackle is
+Grackle is a TCP server that is similar to http.
+Grackle "messages" have the form

+00000047{"jsonkey":"jsonvalue","jsonkey1":"jsonvalue1"}

+where the first 8 bytes are the length of the json body as a string.

+# Navigating the Code
+Under the src/ folder is where the all of the code is.
+The main section of the code and the main entry point can be found under  src/core/